2022 Ohio Corn Performance Test

 Ohio State University Extension/Ohio Agricultural Research & Development Center

 The purpose of the Ohio Corn Performance Test (OCPT) is to evaluate corn hybrids for grain yield and other important agronomic characteristics.
-Results of the test can assist farmers in selecting hybrids best suited to their farming operations and production environments.
+Results of the test can assist farmers in selecting hybrids best suited to their farming operations and production environments as well as recommendations made by seed companies and breeding programs.
 Corn hybrids differ considerably in yield potential, standability, maturity, and other agronomic characteristics that affect profitable crop production.
 Hybrid selection should be based on proven performance from multiple test locations and years.
-The presentation of data does not imply endorsement of any hybrid by The Ohio State University.
+The presentation of results in this report does not imply endorsement of any hybrid by The Ohio State University.

 Seed companies marketing corn hybrids in Ohio are invited to enter hybrids in the test.
 An entry fee is charged to cover expenses.
-In 2021, companies were permitted to enter an unlimited number of hybrids.
-Ten sites were available for hybrid evaluation.
-Testing was available in three regions of Ohio (Southwestern/West Central/Central; Northwestern; North Central/Northeastern).
-Companies were required to enter a hybrid at all the sites within a testing region.
+In 2022, companies were permitted to enter an unlimited number of hybrids.
+Ten sites were available for hybrid evaluation covering three regions of Ohio (Southwestern/West Central/Central, Northwestern, North Central/Northeastern).
+Seed companies were required to enter a hybrid at all the sites within a testing region.
 Each hybrid entry was evaluated using three replications per site in a randomized complete block design.
-Hybrids were planted either in an early or full season maturity trial based on relative maturity information provided by the companies.
-In the Southwestern/West Central/Central region, the relative maturity of hybrid entries in the early maturity trial was 111 days or earlier; the relative maturity of hybrid entries in the full season trial was 112 days or later.
-In the Northwestern and North Central/Northeastern regions, the relative maturity of hybrid entries in the early maturity trial was 108 days or earlier; the relative maturity of hybrid entries in the full season trial was 109 days or later.
+Hybrids were planted either in an early- or full-season maturity trial based on relative maturity information provided by the companies.
+In the Southwestern/West Central/Central region, the relative maturity of hybrid entries in the early-maturity trial was 111 days or earlier; the relative maturity of hybrid entries in the full-season trial was 112 days or later.
+In the Northwestern and North Central/Northeastern regions, the relative maturity of hybrid entries in the early-maturity trial was 108 days or earlier; the relative maturity of hybrid entries in the full-season trial was 109 days or later.
 Hybrids were planted with an Almaco Seed Pro 360 plot planter with SkyTrip GPS.
 Each plot consisted of four 30-inch rows approximately 25 feet long.
 Force 6.5 soil insecticide was applied in a T-band to all plots.
 Seed companies selected a final stand and percent overplant for each hybrid entered.
-Fertilizer, herbicides, insecticides and foliar fungicides were applied according to recommended cultural practices for obtaining optimum grain yields.
-Details concerning the establishment and management of each 2021 test are listed in footnotes below the tables.
+Fertilizer, herbicides, insecticides, and foliar fungicides were applied according to recommended cultural practices for obtaining optimum grain yields.
+Details concerning the establishment and management of each 2022 test are listed in footnotes below the tables for each location.

 |SOIL TYPE||ELLIOT SILT LOAM||CANFIELD SILT LOAM||CANFIELD SILT LOAM|